 The release made on 7th February throughs lights on what’s new in the Angular 9.0 version.

 The all-new version enables the seamless switching of applications to the Ivy compiler and runtime by default.
-Also, improved testing components are also introduced.
+Also, improved testing components are introduced.

-In one of the post, Google’s developer relations lead Stephen Fluin wrote- “This is one of the biggest updates to Angular we’ve made in the past 3 years, and we’re excited for all of the ways it empowers developers to build better applications and contribute to the Angular ecosystem,”
+In one of the posts, Google’s developer relations lead Stephen Fluin wrote- “This is one of the biggest updates to Angular we’ve made in the past 3 years, and we’re excited for all of the ways it empowers developers to build better applications and contribute to the Angular ecosystem,”

 Among all, the most notable feature that has captured the attention is Ivy.
 Ivy in Angular 9 improves bundle size along with bettering debugging process and improving type checking too.
-Faster testing, AOT compiler on by default with improved CSS class and Style binding are the add ons.
+Faster testing, AOT compiler on by default with improved CSS class, and Style binding are the add-ons.

 Another statement by Fluin highlighted- “small apps will benefit from tree-shaking, large apps will benefit from reduced factory sizes, and medium-sized apps will get slightly smaller bundle sizes.